yairm210/Unciv/Uniques.md

 "Nuclear weapon of Strength [amount]" - Amount should be 1 or 2.
 1 is effectively an atomic bomb, 2 is a nuclear missile in the base game

 "Blast radius [amount]" - Amount is the radius of the blast of a nuke

+"May capture killed [unitFilter] units"

+"Earn [amount]% of the damage done to [unitFilter] units as [stat]" - stat must be Gold, Culture, Science or Faith.
+If a unit would do more damage than the defender has health, the damage will instead be the health the defender had left before attacking.

 # Terrain uniques